Why IDP Draft Strategy Matters More Than You Think

 |---|---|---|---|

 The DL rounds 10-12 dead zone is the most dangerous.
-You're spending a premium pick (ahead of QBs and TEs) on a position where 42% of top-20 players bust the following year.
-The math is simple: if you're drafting a DL in round 10, there's a 4-in-10 chance he's droppable by week 6, and you passed on an offensive player with a much higher floor.
+You are spending a premium pick (ahead of QBs and TEs) on a position where a large share of top-20 players bust the following year.
+The math is simple: if you are drafting a DL in round 10, there is a real chance he is droppable by week 6, and you passed on an offensive player with a much higher floor.

 The DB rounds 8-10 dead zone is equally punishing.
-At that point in the draft, you're passing on WR3 types who have legitimate top-24 weekly upside — players who can win you weeks.
-A DB drafted in round 8 has a 35% chance of being replacement-level, meaning you essentially burned an 8th-round pick on a waiver-wire player.
+At that point in the draft, you are passing on WR3 types who have legitimate top-24 weekly upside, players who can win you weeks.
+A DB drafted in round 8 has a decent chance of being replacement-level, meaning you essentially burned an 8th-round pick on a waiver-wire player.

-Based on our 8-year analysis, here are the three rules that will improve your IDP draft outcomes immediately:
+Based on our multi-year analysis, here are the three rules that will improve your IDP draft outcomes immediately:

 - Rule 2: Respect the position hierarchy.
-LB → DL → DB.
+LB, then DL, then DB.
 Linebackers have the highest repeat rate and lowest bust rate.
-If you're unsure between two IDP players, take the LB.
+If you are unsure between two IDP players, take the LB.

 For a deeper dive into draft strategy across all positions, check out our complete guide at draftstrategy.io.